michaelfaulkner/michaelfaulkner/README.md

 - ...presented an [electric-field representation of the harmonic XY model](https://doi.org/10.1088/1361-648X/aa523f) — a more realistic model of planar magnets, superfluids and superconductors — which mapped the topological ergodicity breaking to the ergodic exclusion of global phase twists in the magnetic spins / condensate wavefunction.

 ### Molecular simulation and event-chain Monte Carlo
-- Designed [an event-chain algorithm](https://doi.org/10.1063/1.5036638) for numerically stable all-atom molecular Coulomb simulations in soft matter (with [Liang Qin](https://scholar.google.com/citations?user=rGW6nKUAAAAJ), [Tony Maggs](https://turner.pct.espci.fr/~amaggs/index2.html) and [Werner Krauth](http://www.lps.ens.fr/~krauth/index.php/Main_Page)).
+- Designed [an event-chain algorithm](https://doi.org/10.1063/1.5036638) for numerically stable and determinstic all-atom molecular Coulomb simulations in soft matter (with [Liang Qin](https://scholar.google.com/citations?user=rGW6nKUAAAAJ), [Tony Maggs](https://turner.pct.espci.fr/~amaggs/index2.html) and [Werner Krauth](http://www.lps.ens.fr/~krauth/index.php/Main_Page)).
 This is the only molecular simulation algorithm that mixes (equilibrates from a random initial configuration) Coulomb-based models in *O(N log(N))* computations, where *N* is the number of particles.
 It also achieves machine precision and is the basis of...
 - ...our mediator-based Python-C application [JeLLyFysh](https://github.com/jellyfysh/JeLLyFysh), which we set out in detail [here](https://doi.org/10.1016/j.cpc.2020.107168) (also with [Philipp Höllmer](https://scholar.google.com/citations?user=TzZkSGMAAAAJ&hl=fr&oi=sra)).

 ### Sampling algorithms and interface with Bayesian computational statistics
 - Presented an [in-depth review of statistical physics and its sampling algorithms](https://arxiv.org/abs/2208.04751), but in the language of statistics and machine learning (with statistician [Sam Livingstone](https://www.ucl.ac.uk/statistics/department-information/staff/dr-samuel-livingstone)).
-This will accelerate innovation and cross-pollination of knowledge between the two fields, by strengthening understanding within each discipline of the goals and nomenclature of the other field.
+We take a particular interest in phase transitions and event-chain Monte Carlo, presenting the latter in the language of piecewise determinstic Markov processes (PDMPs) in Bayesian computations.
 This project uses [super-aLby](https://github.com/michaelfaulkner/super-aLby) and [xy-type-models](https://github.com/michaelfaulkner/xy-type-models) to simulate the models presented.
 We are now building on the connections presented in the paper.
 - Designed [super-relativistic Monte Carlo](https://doi.org/10.1093/biomet/asz013) for high-stability simulation of probability models in Bayesian computation (with statisticians [Sam Livingstone](https://www.ucl.ac.uk/statistics/department-information/staff/dr-samuel-livingstone) and [Gareth Roberts](https://warwick.ac.uk/fac/sci/statistics/staff/academic-research/roberts/) — see section 5.2 of [the linked paper](https://doi.org/10.1093/biomet/asz013) for details).
 By slowing down the Newtonian dynamics in high-gradient regions of probability space, this new simulation algorithm circumvents the numerical instabilities of Hamiltonian Monte Carlo when applied to light-tailed probability distributions.
 It also achieves machine precision and is the basis of our Python application [super-aLby](https://github.com/michaelfaulkner/super-aLby).

 ## 🔭  Current research
-- Further connections between general symmetry breaking and the correlated dynamics in the LSCO film.
+- Developing PDMPs to resolve correlated dynamics in the LSCO film.
 - A review paper on emergent electrostatics, topological nonergodicity and symmetry breaking in planar XY spin models.

 ## 🌱  Future plans and interests
 - Application of [JeLLyFysh](https://github.com/jellyfysh/JeLLyFysh) to various problems involving atomistic water and long-chain charged polymers.
 - Further projects on emergent electrostatics in 2DXY models.
-- Analysis of various sampling algorithms using ideas from Bayesian computation.
+- Developing PDMPs to resolve correlated dynamics in Bayesian computation.

 ## 📫  Contact
-- Email me at michael.faulkner AT bristol.ac.uk
+- Email me at michael DOT faulkner AT warwick DOT ac DOT uk
-- As outlined above, you can find more details on [my personal website](https://michaelfaulkner.github.io) and [Bristol webpage](https://research-information.bris.ac.uk/en/persons/michael-faulkner).
+- As outlined above, you can find more details on [my personal website](https://michaelfaulkner.github.io) and [Warwick webpage](https://research-information.bris.ac.uk/en/persons/michael-faulkner) (coming soon!).
 - And [Google Scholar](https://scholar.google.com/citations?user=wDxigWUAAAAJ&hl=fr&oi=sra), [arXiv](https://arxiv.org/search/?searchtype=author&query=Faulkner%2C+M+F) and [ORCiD](https://orcid.org/0000-0002-9116-2878) detail my [publications](https://github.com/michaelfaulkner#--academic-publications) and grants.

 ## 📜  Academic publications